semgrep/semgrep-docs/docs/semgrep-secrets/validators.md

 - `body`
 - `header` values

+:::note
-:::note The Base64 encoding field is experimental, and could change at any time.
+The Base64 encoding of field is experimental and can change at any time.
 :::

 <details>